astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

-Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation only modifies the conceptual PCRPT-LSP-DB state based on PCReq messages.
+Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation only modifies the conceptual PCRPT-LSP-DB state based on PcRpt messages.
 Therefore, regardless of whether a PCReq has been received, the PCE processes the PCRpt in the same manner.